bwoakley/PlantHealth_ImageClassifier/README.md

 ![image](Misc/tulips.png)

 In the above image, we show the image next to a bar chart.
 The image is labeled with the predicted category and the actual category.
 For example, the second image is labeled as "healthy 99% (wilted)", which means the model predicted the tulips were healthy with 99% probability, but they were actually wilted.
 The bar chart to the right of the image show the probability the image is healthy (category 0) or wilted (category 1).
-The bar is blue if the model was correct and red if the model is incorrect.
+The bar is blue if the model is correct and red if the model is incorrect.

 The above image demonstrates that the model can still predict the category with high accuracy even though the images are pixelated.